marcelschoen/e_ink_rpg/NOTES.md

 * Siege quests?
 Same as defense quests, only to unlock a new location (fortress)
 * Special Quests
 ** Hunt NPC over multiple quests -> collect a riddle at the end of the quest that must be solved to get the follow-up quest
+* Endless hunting / collection quest
+** Allows to continue job after every 5 waves or so
+** Collects plants / attacked only by animals (usually)

 # Surprise Ideas